aws-samples/aws-cdk-for-sap-examples/sap-netweaver75-on-oracle/README.md

 This is an example of how to use **AWS Cloud Development Kit (AWS CDK)** to automatically deploys an SAP NetWeaver 7.5 for ABAP on the AWS using Oracle Database 19.
 The operating system is based on Oracle Linux 8.

 This deploys an SAP standard installation only within a virtual private cloud (VPC) in your AWS account.
-There is an additional CDK stack to enable an additional Application Server (AAS) instances to scale out the SAP application tier.

 ## SAP Standard Installation Stack